ricardozacarias/ricardozacarias.github.io/test.md

 <p align="center">
   <img src="/assets/posts/tourism/listings_by_city.png" />
 </p>
-We can see Lisbon tops the chart in number of listings by citizen.
+Lisbon tops the chart in number of listings by citizen.
 Of Also 80% of listings are for entire apartments and 77% are available for more than 3 months.
 So much for that extra couch in the living room or the occasional weekend away.

 ### Fig. 2 - Animate AirBnB reviews over time